 software/hoardy-web/./extension/page/help.org

-Passively capture, archive, and hoard your web browsing history, including the contents of the pages you visit, for later offline viewing, mirroring, and/or indexing.
+Passively capture, archive, and hoard your web browsing history, including the contents of the pages you visit, for later offline viewing, replay, mirroring, data scraping, and/or indexing.
 Your own personal private Wayback Machine that can also archive HTTP POST requests and responses, as well as most other HTTP-level data.

 Files